Skip to main content

 • Periodontal diseases

-Good dental health is linked to overall health and wellbeing.
+Maintaining good dental health contributes to overall health and well-being.
 Since the mouth contains disease-causing bacteria, maintaining good oral health is vital for overall health.

 Preventive Dentistry for Overall Health and Wellbeing